-The Personal Injuries Assessment Board (PIAB), formerly known as the Injuries Board, is a statutory body which assesses how much compensation is due to an injured person.
+The Personal Injuries Assessment Board (PIAB), formerly known as the Injuries Board, is a statutory body which assesses how much damages is due to an injured person.
 It does not, however, make any decisions on liability.
 That means they do not decide who is at fault.

 With the exception of medical negligence cases, all personal injury claims in Ireland must proceed through the PIAB before a claimant is entitled to issue legal proceedings.

 The claimant can proceed with the PIAB without a Personal injury solicitor; but there are very good reasons why the claimant should engage a Personal injury solicitor before starting the PIAB process.

 The claimant must submit a medical report setting out the extent of their injuries, the impact that the injuries have on the claimant and the future forecast in respect of recovery, long term effects.

 The claimant must also submit proof of written notification to the proposed defendants indicating the claimant’s clear intention to seek damages as a result of the injuries suffered in the accident.

 An application fee is also required, currently in the sum of €45 and an Application Form, Form A, must be completed accurately and submitted with the other documents.